2degrees/django-wsgi/docs/source/index.rst

 **twod.wsgi** unlocks Django applications so developers can take advantage of the `wealth of existing WSGI software
 <http://pypi.python.org/pypi?%3Aaction=search&term=wsgi>`_, as the other
-mainstream Python frameworks do.
+popular Python frameworks do.
 It won't break existing applications because it's 100% compatible with Django and you can start implementing the functionality offered by this library progressively.
 It should be really easy to get started, particularly for developers who are familiar with frameworks like Pylons or